ibarlet/smogon_unrevealed_predictor/README.md

-# smogon_unrevealed_guesser
+# Smogon Unrevealed Predictor
- Estimate the most likely unrevealed pokemon for a given smogon format
+Those code estimates the most likely unrevealed pokemon for a given Smogon singles format in non-team-preview generations.